-Connector Specification Comment Input RF connector Input: IEC 169-2 Female, 75 ohm Tuner input SCART Connector (Primary) Peritelevision standard [4] RGB CVBS: PAL Out Audio Output A/V Control Pin 8 For connection to the TV set.
+Connector Specification Comment Input RF connector Input: IEC 169-2 Female, 75 ohm Tuner input SCART Connector (Primary) Peritelevision standard [4] • RGB • CVBS: PAL Out • Audio Output A/V Control Pin 8 For connection to old TV sets.
 Only applicable to STBs As an option, the user menu may offer the possibility to output a Y/C signal instead of the RGB signal.
-In case of HD signal, the downsampled SD version has to be presented on this output, both in composite and component mode, with the same user settings defined in the menu page for connection to 4:3 or 16:9 TV sets.
+In case of HD or UHD signal, the downsampled SD version has to be presented on this output, both in composite and component mode, with the same user settings defined in the menu page for connection to 4:3 or 16:9 TV sets.
 Teletext reinsertion on VBI is required (see §8.1.2).
 The stereo output pins will carry one of the following: • a mono or stereo signal, in the case of the received audio component being mono or stereo; • a two channel downmixed signal, in the case of the received audio component being multi-channel.
-SCART In Connector (1) Peritelevision standard [4] RGB In CVBS: PAL In Audio In A/V Control Pin 8 Applicable only to iDTVs, for connecting legacy SD devices.
+SCART Connector is OPTIONAL on UHD STBs.
 Output SPDIF Connector As per [27] with Optical connector.
 A second SPDIF output with Electrical (RCA) connector is OPTIONAL.
-This output may be omitted when the receiver provides a minimum 5 channel audio reproduction system capable of driving at least 5 speakers with a digital bitsream.
+This output may be omitted when the receiver provides a minimum 5 channel audio reproduction system capable of driving at least 5 speakers with a digital bitstream.